Barred tiger salamander: Distribution and habitat

 The barred tiger salamander lives in western Canada and the western half of the United States, but infrequently in California and Nevada.
-In Canada it is known from British Columbia, Alberta, Saskatchewan and Manitoba.
+In Canada, it can be found in British Columbia, Alberta, Saskatchewan and Manitoba.
 Its range in the United States extends to the southernmost tip of Texas, but no further east than the Dakotas and Oklahoma.
 It has been introduced into southern Arizona because its larvae are used as fish bait.

 It is a mainly terrestrial species, living in lowland deciduous forests, coniferous forests and woodlands.
 It also inhabits open fields, rough ground, upland meadows, grasslands, deserts, semideserts and streams.

 Status

 The Sonoran tiger salamander was classified as an endangered species in 1997, due to increased human activity causing degradation and fragmentation of its habitat.
 It is also threatened by various disease outbreaks triggered by species not native to Arizona.
 Some introduced animals, such as crayfish, prey on it.